 As you launch your CMA studies, there are some important things to keep in mind.
 You’ll want to begin by creating a study schedule that reflects your intended test date.

 Decide on your timeline — how long to study for the CMA exam.

 Many people take three months or more to study for each part of the CMA exam.
 Experts recommended 120 hours or more of study per exam.

 It’s important that you make a plan based on your life: how many hours do you already work, go to school, or have family commitments?
 You need to be realistic about how many hours a day or week you can study.

-Once you have a study plan, choosing the right CMA review course will help you stick with it and cover all the material.
+Once you have a study plan, choosing the right CMA exam prep will help you stick with it and cover all the material.
 There are a lot of great options.
 Most courses will come with video lessons, written materials, CMA textbooks, and more valuable study materials.